About Skateboarding Programs

 - Train team in Injury/First Aid procedures

-For more ideas, check out the Goodpush Child Protection toolkit.
+For more ideas and best practices, check out the Goodpush Child Protection toolkit.

 Each skate projects should have its own rules.
 The students, staff and visitors have to act according to those rules.
 The rules should be adapted to whichever community you are working in.
 Here’s a PDF example of some typical skatepark rules.